Cashmere Store Banner

 Who We Support

-Single Mothers: Single mothers who have experienced hardships, are frequently struggling to make ends meet.
+Single Mothers: Single mothers who have experienced hardships are frequently struggling to make ends meet.
 This could be as a result of spouse loss or other life challenges.
 They are trained to gain the knowledge and job to achieve financial independence.

 Marginalized Communities: Opportunities for skill development are scarce for many people from disadvantaged backgrounds.
 We establish a friendly environment where people can develop and make significant contributions to society.